how to dispose of electrical appliances

 • Lamps

-For more information, see our general waste page too.
+For more information, see our general waste skip bins page.

-There are several kinds of electrical waste that cannot go in skip bins or the general waste bin.
+There are several kinds of electrical waste items, in particular electronic devices, that cannot go in skip bins.
 These include:

 • Printers